United States Regiments & Batteries > Ohio > 5th Ohio Infantry Regiment

 June 20 Organized for three years service by unanimous consent under the command of Colonel Samuel H. Dunning and Lieutenant Colonel John H. Patrick.

 July 15 Attached to the brigade of Brigadier General Charles W. Hill.
 Pursuit of Garnett’s retreating men over a spur of the Allegheny mountains.
-Returned to Oakland, where a private was accidentally shot and killed, the regiment’s first fatality, and then Parkersburg.
+Returned to Oakland, where a private was accidentally shot and killed, the regiment’s first fatality.
+Then Parkersburg.

 August 5 Attached to Kelly’s Command, West Virginia, and marched to Buckhannon, Virginia.